-- May request temporary assignment for no more than one year and not more than once every three years. - A written agreement between the national office department and Assembly of God U.S. Missions must be in place. - The temporary assignment must benefit in some way the missionaries on the field. - Final approval must come from the U.S. Missions Executive Committee. - The work district must agree including the district in which the temporary assignment will occur if the missionary associate or missions intern is not transferring credentials. - Donors must be notified.
-(This notification should come from the missionary associate or missions intern.)
+- May request temporary assignment for no more than one year and not more than once every three years. - A written agreement between the national office department and Assemblies of God U.S. Missions must be in place. - The temporary assignment must benefit the missionaries on the field in some way. - Final approval must come from the U.S. Missions Executive Committee. - The work district must agree including the district in which the temporary assignment will occur if the missions associate or missions intern is not transferring credentials. - Donors must be notified.
+(This notification should come from the missions associate or missions intern.)